dxw/playbook/guides/plugin-advisories.md

 ### Publishing the advisory and associated inspection

 - [ ] Set the Tweet status to 'Tweet'
 - [ ] Amend the published date to today (otherwise it will show with the privately published date)
-- [ ] Publish the Advisory
+- [ ] Publish the advisory
-- [ ] While logged in, view the published advisory and hit the Full Disclosure, WP Scan and dxw WP Security buttons.
+- [ ] While logged in, view the published advisory and hit the Full Disclosure, WP Scan and dxw WP Security buttons

+Once the advisory has been published the associated inspection can also be published:

+- [ ] Add a link to the advisory
+- [ ] Set the Tweet status to 'Do not tweet'
+- [ ] Amend the published date to today (otherwise it will show with the privately published date)
-- [ ] Also hit the WP-hackers button ONLY IF it's particularly important or high-profile
+- [ ] Publish the inspection

+Once it's published we can alert upstream:

 - [ ] Email the developer:
   - thank them for the fix
   - include a link to the advisory
-  - suggest that they add one or both of these to their changelog.
+  - suggest that they add the link to the changelog

-Once the advisory has been published the associated inspection can also be published:

-- [ ] Add a link to the advisory
-- [ ] Make sure it isn't set to tweet
-- [ ] Publish the inspection

 ### Request a CVE